CIRCL/carl-hauser/SOTA/SOTA.md

 ###### Option explanation

-Mostly from \[41\], \[51\], you can.
+Mostly from \[42\], \[52\] :
+To be clear :

+-   **Target picture** = request picture = new picture = picture we want to find correlation on

+-   **Candidate picture** = stored picture = old pictures = pictures already parsed, prepared and stored, to find correlation on.

+Perform a feature matching :

+-   **Brute-Force matcher**, with bf.match(), is simple.
+It takes the descriptor of one feature of the target picture and is evaluated with all other features of all candidate pictures, using some distance calculation.
+The closest one is returned.
+It returns a list of matches.
+Use crossCheck=True.

-knnMatch returns the n-best matches in descriptor2 for each descriptor in descriptor1.
-Which means, instead of a list of matches you get a list of a list of matches.knnMatch is that you can perform a ratio test.
+-   **KnnMatch**, with bf.knnMatch(), returns for each descriptor of the target picture, the n-best matches with descriptors of a candidate picture.
+It searches for N-best candidate for each descriptor.
+It returns list of a list of matches.
+Use crossCheck=False and then do the ratio test.

-So if the distances from one descriptor in descriptor1 to the two best descriptors in descriptor2 are similar it suggests that there are repetitive patterns in your images.
-I am not sure why you search for the five best matches - you pass 5 to knnMatch - for each descriptor.
-Rather search for two.

-match filtering with RANSAC
+Remove outliers and bad matches :

+-   **CrossCheck** is an alternative to the ratio test.
+Cross-check does matching of two sets of descriptors D1 and D2 in both directions (D1 -&gt; D2 and D2 &lt;- D1) retaining matches that exists in both.

+-   A **ratio test** can be performed on each k-uplets.
+Repetitive patterns are detected if the distance between one descriptor of the target picture is the same with the two best descriptors of the candidate picture.
+2 points on the candidate picture matched 1 point on the target picture.

+**RANSAC** filter matches.
+(TO CHECK)

+Print nice graphs :

-cv2.drawKeypoints() to draw keypoints cv2.drawMatches() helps us to draw the matches.
+-   **cv2.drawKeypoints()** to draw keypoints

+-   **cv2.drawMatches()** helps us to draw the matches.
 It stacks two images horizontally and draw lines from first image to second image showing best matches.

-There is also cv2.drawMatchesKnn which draws all the k best matches.
+-   **cv2.drawMatchesKnn** draws all the k best matches.
 If k=2, it will draw two match-lines for each keypoint.

-Remove outliers and bad matches :

--   Use crossCheck=True and use bf.match().
-Cross-check does matching of two sets of descriptors D1 and D2 in both directions (D1 -&gt; D2 and D2 &lt;- D1) retaining matches that exists in both.
-First one returns the best match.

--   Use crossCheck=False and then do the ratio test, and use bf.knnMatch(). crossCheck is an alternative to the ratio test.
-It breaks knnMatch.
-Knn-match searches for N-best candidate for each descriptor.
-But it’s impossible to make Cross-check between D1 and D2\[N\].
-Therefore you have exception.
-Second method returns k best matches where k is specified by the user

--   Brute-Force matcher is simple.
-It takes the descriptor of one feature in first set and is matched with all other features in second set using some distance calculation.
-And the closest one is returned.

 ###### Time